ravi9/openvino-wiki/GoogleSummerOfCode.md

 Working examples for Object detection and BERT question answering working with OpenVINO-based calculators.

 **Skills required/preferred:**
-* C++ knowledge
-* Basic knowledge of OpenVINO framework
-* Experience with Google MediaPipe is a plus
+C++ knowledge, basic knowledge of OpenVINO framework, experience with Google MediaPipe is a plus

 **Mentors:**
 Fedor Zharinov, Vladimir Zlobin